delphix-integrations/terraform-provider-delphix/docs/resources/appdata_dsource.md

 A dSource is created and managed by the Delphix Continuous Data Engine.

-The appdata dSource resource allows Terraform to apply and destroy Delphix dSources.
+The appdata dSource resource allows Terraform to CREATE,READ and DELETE dSources.
 Modification of existing appdata dSource resources is not supported.
 All supported parameters are listed below

 ## Example Usage
-Appdata dSource linking can be done in 3 methods , the parameters for these methods wary based on the linking mechanism to be used.
+Appdata dSource linking can be done in 3 methods,the parameters for these methods wary based on the linking mechanism to be used.

 ```hcl
 # Link dSource using external backup.